Yelp/task_processing/README.md

 This will bring up a single master, single agent Mesos cluster using [Docker Compose](https://docs.docker.com/compose/) and launch a single task which will print "hello world" to the sandbox's stdout before terminating.

 Other examples available include:
-+ async
++ async.py
 Example of the [async](#async) task runner.

 + dynamo_persistence.py
-Example that shows how task events may be persisted to [DynamoDB](https://aws.amazon.com/dynamodb) using the `stateful` plugin..
+Example that shows how task events may be persisted to [DynamoDB](https://aws.amazon.com/dynamodb) using the `stateful` plugin.

 + file_persistence.py
 Example that shows how task events may be persisted to disk using the `stateful` plugin.